shaswat28/cs185c/project/README.md

 Answering the Science Question

-This notebooks provided some analysis plot to address the science question posed above.
+This notebook provided some analysis plots to address the science question posed above.